 Greta and the Giants, Zoë Tucker – A wonderful book inspired by Greta Thunberg's stand to save the world.

-Clean Up!, Nathan Bryon – This book follows a little boy whilst on holiday as he discovers the pollution that’s spoiling their island home.
+Clean Up!, Nathan Bryon – This book follows a little girl whilst on holiday as she discovers the pollution that’s spoiling their island home.

 Down to Earth with Zac Efron – Teaches viewers about the importance of sustainability, nutrition and more as the hosts travel from the Amazon to Paris to Los Angeles, learning about environmental efforts around the world.